 A Word On Insulation

 So far we’ve discussed heating options for your garage.
 But we can’t just leave it at that, because we don’t want all that wonderful warmth to escape.
 That’s why insulation is so important.
 If you plan on heating your garage, proper insulation is critical to maintaining heating efficiency and a lower cost of operation.
 If you don’t ensure your garage is insulated well, you will find the cost of operation to be very high.
+According to Snowflake Air, heat escaping the garage can make you lose 30% more on your electric bill!

 The main considerations are: